dkharazi/notes/content/notes/deep_learning/sigmoid_neuron.md

 - We can also use a sigmoid neuron (with a given threshold) to represent binary output
 - In other words, we can set a threshold of $0.5$ to reflect the exact behavior of a perceptron
 - Compared to a perceptron, this gives us more flexibility to choose whatever threshold we see fit

+---

+### tldr
+- A neural network without an activation function is just a linear function
+- Different activation functions are used if:
+	- We want to return outputs in a certain range
+	- Use one that is monotonic
+	- Use one that has a monotonic derivative
+	- Use one that approximates identity near the origin
+- A sigmoid neuron is similar to perceptrons, but modified so that small changes in their weights and bias cause only a small change in their output
+- A sigmoid neuron returns output in the range of $(0,1)$

+---

 ### References
 - [Sigmoid Neurons and Deep Learning](http://neuralnetworksanddeeplearning.com/chap1.html#sigmoid_neurons)